-North Shore Brass is one of New Zealand’s most active community bands as it has four bands that perform in competitions, local events, parades, civic events plus a regular concert series including a cabaret style concert – Music For Our Mothers, and a highly popular Christmas @ Holy Trinity combined with Westlake Girls High School at Holy Trinity Cathedral Parnell.
+North Shore Brass is one of New Zealand’s most active community bands as it has four bands that perform in competitions, local events, parades, civic events plus a regular concert series including a cabaret style concert – Music For Our Mothers, and our highly popular Christmas @ Holy Trinity combined with special guests at Holy Trinity Cathedral Parnell.

-The lead band is an A grade band that competes successfully in our national contest each year – it is currently ranked second in New Zealand’s highly competitive A grade and is the champion band of Auckland.
+The lead band is an A grade band that competes successfully in our national contest each year – it is currently ranked third in New Zealand’s highly competitive A grade and has been the champion band of Auckland since 2017.

 The band is fortunate to receive some support from the Devonport Takapuna Local Board, part of Auckland Council, and this support began at the band’s formation in 1923 and recognises the civic duties across the area as well as to entertain and providing live music.
 The band’s name has evolved over the years as the area moved from a borough to a city and finally part of the super city of Auckland.

-With over 100 musicians involved in our organisation we are the largest musical group on the North Shore by participation and a diverse membership from Hong Kong, Malaysia, China, Taiwan, South Africa, Britain, Macedonia, Tonga, Samoa as well as Māori.
+With over 120 musicians involved in our organisation we are the largest musical group on the North Shore by participation and a diverse membership from Hong Kong, Malaysia, Sri Lanka, China, Taiwan, South Africa, Britain, India, Indonesia, Tonga, Samoa as well as Māori.

 North Shore Brass Academy